 In 1977, the Legislature declared the Square Dance to be Oregon’s state dance.
-The dance is a combination of steps and figures danced with four couples grouped in a square.
+The dance is a combination of various steps and figures with four couples grouped in a square.
 The pioneer origins of the dance and the characteristic dress are deemed to reflect Oregon’s heritage.
-The lively spirit of the dance exemplifies the friendly, free nature and enthusiasm that are a part of the Oregon character.
+The lively spirit of the dance exemplifies the friendly, free nature and enthusiasm that are part of the Oregon character.

 Electoral Votes for President

 1858: The State Fair was unofficially started by a group of farmers known as the Oregon Fruitgrowers Association.

 1861: The first official Oregon State Fair was held along the Clackamas River in the Gladstone/Oregon City area.

 1862: The second State Fair took place in Salem, at the same location where it is held today.

 The Chinook Salmon (Oncorhynchus tshawytscha), also known as the spring, king or tyee salmon, is the largest of the Pacific salmons and the most highly prized for the fresh fish trade.
 Declared the Oregon state fish by the 1961 Legislature, the Chinook Salmon is found from southern California to the Canadian Arctic.